bread-modular/bread-modular/modules/8bit/code/lfo/README.md

 python3 tools/gen_compile_commands.py
 ```

-The script defaults to the `ATtiny1616` environment and scans both `src/` and
-`lib/` for translation units.
-If you add more environments or move source
-files, rerun the command (or specify `--env` / `--sources`) so `clangd`
+The script defaults to the `ATtiny1616` environment and scans both `src/` and `lib/` for translation units.
+If you add more environments or move source files, rerun the command (or specify `--env` / `--sources`) so `clangd` stays in sync with the project.
-continues to understand the project.